-A proposal rejection letter is a letter businesses, companies, or organizations write to reject a bid.
-These are common letters in the business world that act as responses to companies that have submitted proposals for specific projects.
+A business proposal rejection letter is a letter businesses, companies, or organizations write to reject a bid.
+These are common letters in the business world that act as responses to companies that have submitted business proposals for specific projects.

 The letter is written to express regret that the company didn’t meet the set guidelines or to inform them that the project was awarded to a competitor.
 Writing the letter requires the right words, tone, and format.
 If you’ve any doubts writing the letter, refer to samples.

 What to Include in a Proposal Rejection Letter

 A business proposal rejection letter should include the information below:

 - The official names of the person who has rejected the business proposal.

 - When the proposal was received and the date that it was rejected.

 - The intention of the letter which is usually to state the rejection of the proposal.

 - Where applicable, the people who were involved in the proposal review.